projectara/greybus-spec/source/special.rst

 """""""""""""""""""""""""""""""""

 Table :num:`table-svc-route-create-response` defines the Greybus SVC Route Create Response payload.
-If the :ref:`greybus-protocol-error-codes` is not GB_OP_SUCCESS, the value of the Response payload field is undefined and shall be ignored.
+If the :ref:`greybus-operation-status` is not GB_OP_SUCCESS, the value of the Response payload field is undefined and shall be ignored.